strongloop/strongloop.com2/_posts/loopback-as-an-event-publisher.md

 ```

 3. Message Broker
-For demonstration purpose we have run a MQTT broker (mosquitto [2]) on the localhost at port 1883.
+For demonstration purpose we have run a MQTT broker ([mosquitto](https://mosquitto.org/)) on the localhost at port 1883.

 4. Client App
 The client application is a simple Node.js code which runs the code below (borrowed from strong-pubsub documentation).
 It connects to the MQTT broker using strong-pubsub client and adapter and subscribes for messages in the /v1/subutest topic.
 When it receives a message, it logs it to console.